Does Lufthansa offer any special service for children traveling alone?

 Drop-off and Pick-up

 You can use Online/Mobile Check-in to check in and obtain the boarding pass for your child, but you still should arrive with your child at the Lufthansa check-in desk at the airport at least 2 hours before departure so that there is sufficient time to complete the flight preparations.
-Lufthansa recommends that you pay the special service charge at the time of booking, or no later than 24 hours before departure through the Service Center, so that, on arrival at the airport, you can go straight to the check-in counter with your child.
+Lufthansa recommends that you pay the special service charge at the time of booking, or no later than 24 hours before departure through the Service Center, so that, upon arrival at the airport, you can go straight to the check-in counter with your child.
 If you have not paid the charge before checking in, you should allow extra time to pay it at the Lufthansa ticket desk.

 At Frankfurt and Munich airports, Lufthansa provides dedicated check-in counters for children who will be travelling alone and their parents.
 You can save time at the check-in counter printing out the completed supervision form at home.
 It is recommended to print out three copies: one for you, one to go in your child’s small yellow bag and one for Lufthansa.
 A Lufthansa member of staff will accompany your child from the check-in counter until they board the aircraft.
 However, as the parent or guardian, you must remain at the airport until the flight is airborne so that you are able to take your child home again should the flight be cancelled.
 A number of airports offer the option of accompanying your child right up to the departure gate.
 For departures from US airports, Lufthansa can issue you with a gate pass upon presentation of a valid passport and after clearance by the TSA.